 Are you entitled to a new trial when a witness recants the testimony given at trial?
 The answer is maybe.
-In the case of United States v Bass, which was decided in April, 2015, Bass was convicted of credit card fraud.
+In the case of United States v Bass, which was decided in April 2015, Bass was convicted of credit card fraud.
 His co-defendant recanted his trial testimony against Bass.
 The trial court held a hearing and concluded that the recantation was not credible and the conviction was affirmed.
 The court of appeals agreed stating that recant was not credible.
-The court held that the granting of “a new trial based on witness recantation depends on three factors: (1) the testimony was material and false; (2) the jury would have reached a different conclusion without the testimony; and (3) the party seeking the new trial was surprised by the false testimony and was not aware of its falsity until after trial.
+The court held that the granting of “a new trial based on witness recantation depends on three factors: (1) the testimony was material and false, (2) the jury would have reached a different conclusion without the testimony, and (3) the party seeking the new trial was surprised by the false testimony and was not aware of its falsity until after the trial.”

 To successfully obtain a ruling granting a new trial, the defense lawyer must be prepared with enough evidence to satisfy the three-part test used in federal court.
 Judges, at the trial and appellate levels, will bend over backward and twist their legal analysis in a knot to maintain a conviction.
 Without a defense attorney who is knowledgeable, prepared, and tenacious, the defendant does not have a shot at getting this type of extraordinary relief.